 Continuation of ET-211.
 Modal singing and dictation studies.
 Interval studies, two- and three-part dictation.
 Basic atonal melodic studies.

-Development of sight-singing skills using the traditional movable do method.
-Drills in rhythm, interval, and pitch.
-Singing exercises in major keys through four sharps and four flats in G and F clefs.
-Some studies in minor keys.
-Harmonic studies.
-Part singing.
-Contrapuntal and harmonic dictation.
+This course develops students' sight-singing skills using the traditional movable "do" method through drills in rhythm, interval, and pitch, as well as singing exercises in major keys through four sharps and four flats in G and F clefs.
+This course includes some studies in minor keys, harmonic studies, part singing, and contrapuntal and harmonic dictation.

-Continuation of ET-231.
-Sight-singing and harmonic studies in all major and minor keys.
-C clef drills.
-Rhythm patterns of increased complexity.
+Students continue their study of sight-singing and harmonic studies in all major and minor keys, as well as C clef drills and rhythm patterns of increased complexity.

 This course focuses on a variety of rhythmic patterns, percussive ostinatos, and melodic repertoire from around the world, with an emphasis on African, Caribbean, and South American traditional and popular music, as well as South Indian classical, Balkan, and Middle Eastern genres.
 In-class activity includes vocalization and rhythmic externalization exercises based on particular musical examples, general listening and aural analysis, and transcription of selected elements of a musical texture.
 Students examine music from the perspective of musical cognition, including the potential impact of cultural background on the formation of one's mental representation and the analysis of ambiguous musical structures.
 Homework assignments entail full or partial transcriptions of rhythmic and melodic elements, as well as exercises involving melodic solfege and rhythmic recitation designed to enhance a student's internal sense of time, pitch, and physical independence through singing or speaking of melody and rhythm in the context of its underlying essential metrical structure.